Stray Kids discography

 Stray Kids' first studio album Go Live debuted at number one on the weekly Gaon Album Chart, sold 243,462 copies by the end of the month, and peaked at number five on the monthly Gaon Album Chart.
 The Korea Music Content Association (KMCA) certified the album platinum in August 2020, the group's first album to achieve this.
 Its lead single "God's Menu" became the group's first single to be certified gold by Recording Industry Association of America (RIAA).
 The second studio album Noeasy became Stray Kids' first million-selling album in August 2021, made the group to be the first JYP Entertainment artist to sell more than one million copies of an album.
 Its lead single "Thunderous" peaked at number 33 on Gaon Digital Chart and at number 80 on Billboard Global 200, and earned six wins on music programs.

 In February 2022, Stray Kids signed to Republic Records for promotions in the United States.
-After that, the group released four EPs, two studio albums, and one mixtape: Oddinary, Maxident (both 2022), 5-Star, Rock-Star (both 2023), Ate, Hop (both 2024), and Karma (2025); all seven releases peaked at number one on the US Billboard 200 and entered the UK Albums Chart, making them the first act to debut at the top of Billboard 200 with their first seven charting releases.
+After that, the group released four EPs, two studio albums, and two mixtapes: Oddinary, Maxident (both 2022), 5-Star, Rock-Star (both 2023), Ate, Hop (both 2024), Karma, and Do It (both 2025), and This & That (2026); all nine releases peaked at number one on the US Billboard 200, making them the first act to debut at the top of the chart with their first nine charting releases.
 Maxident became Stray Kids' and JYPE's first album to sell over two million and three million copies, and be certified triple million by KMCA.
 On June 1, 2023, 5-Star had exceeded 5.13 million pre-orders and noted as the first release to achieved more than 5 million pre-orders in K-pop history.
 "Lalalala" from Rock-Star became the group's first entry on the US Billboard Hot 100 at number 90.
-In March 2025, Stray Kids was noted as K-Pop artist who has the most RIAA Gold Albums (5 albums).
+In November 2025, Stray Kids was noted as K-Pop artist who has the most RIAA Gold Albums (6 albums).